nf-core/funcscan/paper/paper.md

 ## Input pre-processing and open reading frame annotation

-The pipeline processes a two- to four- column table (comma-separated, CSV format) samplesheet as input.
+The pipeline processes a two- to four- column table (comma-separated, CSV format) sample-sheet as input.
 Sample names and paths to the respective nucleotide FASTA files containing (meta)genomic contigs or genomes to be screened are required.
-Optionally, preannotated sequence files can be supplied to the pipeline in a four-column samplesheet with open reading frame amino acid sequences in FASTA format, and their respective annotations in GenBank Flat File format.
+Optionally, pre-annotated sequence files can be supplied to the pipeline in a four-column sample-sheet with open reading frame amino acid sequences in FASTA format, and their respective annotations in GenBank Flat File format.
 During preprocessing, any gzipped sequence files are decompressed, and, when running the BGC subworkflow, short contigs are removed by SeqKit (default: contigs shorter than 3,000 bp).
 The latter step reduces the runtime of the pipeline by removing too-short sequences that would produce no biologically meaningful BGC results.
-Open reading frames are predicted from the pre-processed sequences by one of four annotation tools (Bakta, Prodigal, Prokka, and Pyrodigal).
+Open reading frames are predicted from the preprocessed sequences by one of four annotation tools (Bakta, Prodigal, Prokka, and Pyrodigal).
-If annotated sequence files as described above are provided in the samplesheet, this step is skipped.
+If annotated sequence files as described above are provided in the sample-sheet, this step is skipped.

 Various tools of nf-core/funcscan rely on databases and reference files to operate.
 The pipeline offers the functionality to download these databases automatically for the user, which can then be stored and reused in future pipeline runs to minimise pipeline runtime, network traffic, and possible download limits.